Transition Waste Optimization for Coded Elastic Computing: Preliminaries

 where $\DNNP$ is the necessary load change (Definition~\ref{def:nlc}) and $A\Delta B$ denotes the symmetric difference between $A$ and $B$.
 We also use $W_{n^*}(\SNn \to \SNPn)$ for the case Machine $n^*$ leaves. \end{definition}

+\begin{remark} In Definition~\ref{def:TW_one}, we assume that each existing machine keeps its current index in the new TAS, that is, $\SNn$ and $\SNPn$ refer to the task sets assigned to the same machine. \end{remark}

-\begin{remark} Note that $|\SNn \Delta S^{N'}_n| = |\SNn \setminus S^{N'}_n| + |S^{N'}_n \setminus \SNn|$ corresponds to the number of scheduled tasks Machine $n$ has to abandon (tasks that belong to $\SNn$ but not $S^{N'}_n$) and take anew (tasks that belong to $S^{N'}_n$ but not $\SNn$).
-Thus, the transition waste $W(\SNn \to \SNPn)$ in Definition~\ref{def:TW_one} measures the maximum number of tasks wasted at Machine $n$.
+\begin{remark} Note that $|\SNn \Delta S^{N'}_n| = |\SNn \setminus S^{N'}_n| + |S^{N'}_n \setminus \SNn|$ corresponds to the number of scheduled tasks Machine $n$ has to abandon (tasks in $\SNn$ but not in $S^{N'}_n$) and take anew (tasks in $S^{N'}_n$ but not in $\SNn$).
+Thus, the transition waste $W(\SNn \to \SNPn)$ in Definition~\ref{def:TW_one} measures the maximum number of tasks wasted at Machine $n$ when another machines leaves or joins.
 As some tasks may have been already completed before the transition, one should abandon as few existing tasks as possible.
-At the same time, taking on fewer new tasks will decrease the downloading traffic (if the protocol requires new tasks to be downloaded).
-In other words, having a \emph{low-waste transition} will \emph{save computation and network resources} and \emph{reduce the completion time} of the scheme. \end{remark}
+Likewise, taking on fewer new tasks will decrease the downloading traffic (if the protocol requires new tasks to be downloaded).
+Thus, a \emph{low-waste transition} saves computation and network resources and hence \emph{reduces the completion time}. \end{remark}

+The transition waste of a TAS is defined as the total transition wastes at all machines.

 \begin{definition}[Transition waste] When Machine $N+1$ joins, the transition waste of the transition from an \NT~$\SN$ to an \NPOT~$\SNPO$ is defined as

 When Machine $n^*$ leaves, the transition waste of the transition from an \NT~$\SN$ to an \NMOT~$\SNMO$ is defined as Here, $W(\SNn\to \SNPOn)$ and $W_{n^*}(\SNn\to \SNMOn)$ denote the transition waste incurred at Machine $n$ (Definition~\ref{def:TW_one}). \end{definition}